mahraloo/mahraloo/README.md

 - 👋 Hi, I’m @mahraloo
-- 👀 I’m interested in Java And Android
+- 👀 I’m interested in Java/Kotlin And Android
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me [Contact Us](aminluragi.m.a.l@gmail.com)

 <!---
 mahraloo/mahraloo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.